BisratYalew/python-cheatsheet/README.md

 After '[', enclose a set, the only special chars are:
 ```
 ```
-]   End the set, if not the 1st char
+]   End the set, if not the first char
 ```
 ```
 -   A range, eg. a-c matches a, b or c